augchan42/augchan42.github.io/_posts/2024-08-30-Minimizing Re-renders.md

 ## Combine Multiple State Variables

-Instead of managing several state variables separately, combine them into a single state object.
-This reduces the number of state updates and subsequent re-renders.
+Instead of keeping track of many pieces of app information (state variables) in different places, put them all into one group (a single state object).
+This means the app has to update things less often, and the screen won't have to redraw as much (fewer re-renders).

 ```typescript
 const [authState, setAuthState] = useState({